hoa newsletter

 When crafting your own newsletter, it is essential to keep it short.
 Residents don’t want to read tens of pages of community news or information.
 Get rid of all the unnecessary information and go straight to the point.
 Keeping it at a maximum of three pages is a good idea.

-If you have never created an HOA newsletter before, here are the things you should include:
+If you have never created an HOA newsletter before, it’s best to create HOA newsletter templates you can use for every newsletter moving forward.
+Here are the things you should include in the homeowners newsletter:

 • how newsletter templateThe date, issue number, and volume number of the newsletter